linux-okernel/linux-okernel-components/test_mappings/smepsmap/README.md

 $
 ```

-Now run bypass to get a root shell simulating the exploit
+Now run bypass as a normal user (i.e. non-root) to get a root shell
+simulating the exploit

 `./bypass <address of commit_creds> <address of prepare_kernel_cred>`